tanishalalwani27/AI-planet-hackathon/README.md

 # AI-planet-hackathon
-Hey! this is Tanisha Lalwani 👋
+Hey!
+I am Tanisha Lalwani 👋
 This is my submission for the AI Planet Hackathon.

 I’ve submitted the solution as part of the challenge – hope you like it! 🚀